-The CHOP Research Institute's Office of Responsible Research Training offers a comprehensive Responsible Conduct of Research (RCR) Program for the Hospital's clinical and research communities.
+The CHOP Research Institute's Office of Responsible Research Training has created a comprehensive Responsible Conduct of Research (RCR) Program for the Hospital’s clinical and research communities.

-The RCR internal Web site is a central component of CHOP Research's comprehensive RCR program, offering education, policy, and training resources designed to encourage best practices and promote scientific integrity as a core value.
+The is a central component of CHOP Research's comprehensive RCR program, offering education, policy, and training resources designed to encourage best practices and promote scientific integrity as a core value.
 Each month the site highlights a unique RCR topic, featuring related teaching and learning resources, federal and Hospital policies, key institutional contacts, and the opportunity to participate in an RCR opinion poll.